How Customer Experience Gets Overlooked in Analyst Reports

 After the end of the spring analyst report season, Quadient is excited to be recognized as a leader by Aspire, Celent and IDC, and as a Dominant Vendor by Novarica.
 While we love the attention drawn to our leading strategy and capabilities, we are most proud about being called out by our customers as the CX leader in the Customer Communications Management (CCM) industry by several analyst firms.
 Let’s look at the process of Analyst Report creation to see how Customer Experience is overlooked.

 When it comes to analyst reports, Customer Experience is generally relegated to the vendor summary portions of the report.
-In fact, most analyst reports do not score Customer Experience, in favour of exclusively reporting feature-based criteria.
+In fact, most analyst reports do not score Customer Experience, in favor of exclusively reporting feature-based criteria.
 Analysts typically score three things; a spreadsheet of feature and revenue questions, three individual customer interviews, and a 60-90 minute overview presentation for twenty or more vendors.

 In order to create a market report, analyst firms think about the past, present and future of the market.
 Each firm has a unique vision shaped by their vast experiences.
 This drives the creation and curation of the questionnaires that are distributed to the vendors.
-The number of questions for these reports in 2020 ranged from around 100 up to a gruelling 2,500 discrete questions, almost exclusively focusing on revenue and product capabilities.
+The number of questions for these reports in 2020 ranged from around 100 up to a grueling 2,500 discrete questions, almost exclusively focusing on revenue and product capabilities.
 Answering yes to a variety of questions does not show potential clients how well those capabilities are integrated by the vendor.
 This could potentially cost a client millions in integration costs as they have to “connect the dots” themselves.

 Along with the questionnaire, vendors are asked to submit between three and five customer references.
 This is one conversation per firm, while doesn’t allow the analysts to understand how well the offering serves multiple teams who collaborate on CCM delivery.
 With most reports covering over twenty vendors, there is not a lot of time to get into details with 60 to 100 interviews.
 Therefore, interoperability of features and other multi-department use cases are not explored.
 Some analyst firms, like Aspire and IDC, independently obtain thousands of CX data points.
 While useful, these are general NPS type of ratings and not a multi-departmental perspective of an implementation.